-As documented by Weaver and Bruce (2007), grout curtains have been used in the U.S. to control seepage in rock masses under and around dams of all types since the 1890's.
+As documented by Weaver and Bruce (2007), grout curtains have been used in the United States to control seepage in rock masses under and around dams of all types since the 1890s.
 For a variety of understandable, if not always laudable reasons, the long-term performance of many of these curtains has not been satisfactory, especially in lithologies containing soluble and/or erodible materials.
-Foundation remediation in such instances traditionally involved regrouting, often of course, using the same means, methods and materials whose defects were the underlying cause of the inadequacy in the first place.
+Foundation remediation in such instances traditionally has involved re-grouting, often, of course, using the same means, methods, and materials with the same defects that were the underlying cause of the inadequacy in the first place.

-Disillusionment on the part of owners and engineers with the apparent inability of these traditional grouting practices to provide a product of acceptable efficiency and durability led to the chorus of "grouting doesn't work" voices in the industry from the mid-1970's onwards.
-The fact that effective and durable grout curtains were being installed successfully elsewhere in the world, using different perspectives on design, construction and contractor procurement processes, largely escaped the attention of the doubters who, for all their other and obvious qualities, exhibited technological xenophobia.
+Disillusionment on the part of owners and engineers with the apparent inability of these traditional grouting practices to provide a product of acceptable efficiency and durability led to the chorus of "grouting doesn't work" voices in the industry from the mid-1970s onward.
+The fact that effective and durable grout curtains were being installed successfully elsewhere in the world, using different perspectives on design, construction, and contractor procurement processes, largely escaped the attention of the doubters who, for all their other and obvious qualities, exhibited technological xenophobia.